Predictez/Orbona/README.md

 ### Buyer of Last Resort
-The Orbona will act as a buyer of last resort for NFTs, providing a stable guaranteed source of income for NFT creators and owners.
+The Orbona will act as a buyer of last resort for NFTs (ie. it will provide a facility to buy any NFT from both artists and collectors at a set price in Orbona Token), providing a stable guaranteed source of income for NFT creators and owners.
 This helps to ensure that NFTs remain valuable and that their creators and owners are able to make a living from their work.
+The NFTs bought will be sold later for higher amounts as we expect the the facility will be mostly utilised by a new and amatuer artist, But once they become experienced and expert, their art works( even the old works when they did as amatuer) will fetch 1000x the support price provided by the Buyer of Last resort facility.
+Though not all artists may become popular but returns of 1000x from a few will compensate for others.

 The buyer of last resort aspect of the Orbona Token aligns with the principles of Universal Basic Income (UBI) (which aims to provide a basic standard of living to all citizens, regardless of their circumstances).
 By acting as a form of UBI for the NFT community, the Orbona Token helps to support the growth and development of the NFT market and attract new participants to the  Tezos ecosystem.
 It will help NFT artists , collectors in following